 “He said, ‘This feels like the right place,’” Jacob recalled.

 But his father’s memory is not all that he’s carrying into the final 2022 game.
 For the last six years he’s been playing for the memory of his father’s best friend, Pulu Poumele.
-Jacob’s mother picked his first name and his father chose Pulu for the middle name.
+Jacob’s mother picked his first name, and his father chose Pulu for the middle name.
 Pulu Poumele as was a Samoan star at Oceanside who played in college at Arizona and in the NFL.
-Poumele was playing a pickup basketball game while coaching football at Oceanside’s crosstown El Camino High when he died suddenly of a heart attack in 2016.
+Poumele was playing a pickup basketball game while coaching football at Oceanside’s crosstown rival, El Camino High, when he died suddenly of a heart attack in 2016.
 He was 44.

 “Jacob has two great examples to follow,” Salavea said.
 “He had already experienced what it feels like to wear someone’s legacy.”